Would you think I was weird if I told you one of my greatest joys as a mother is packing my son’s lunch every day?

 Mix it up each day between colorful fruits and veggies.
 Some of our favorite go-to’s include carrots (with ranch), apple slices, strawberries, cuties, and sliced peppers.

-I also like to buy meal prep containers from Amazon and fill them with all of Coop’s favorite finger foods.
+I also like to buy meal prep containers from Amazon and fill them with all of my guy’s favorite finger foods.
 You can mix and match to keep it interesting, but some of our favorites include:

 - Chopped veggies